stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 17 - Explanation-based Learning.md

 ## Concept Space

 An agent might represent concepts with facts about a particular concept in the form of a concept space.
 What prior knowledge does an agent need to build explanations?
 An agent might have prior knowledge of various concepts such that a causual connection could be made between them.

+## Abstraction

+An agent might make use of prior knowledge in a concept space and abstract the causual connections between various concepts to come up with a solution or explanation to a problem.